Victoire of France: Reign of Louis XV

-Victoire made a success at court and her father with her lively self-assurance and charm; she was also regarded to be a beauty and was described, "Madame Victoire was handsome and very graceful; her address, mien, and smile were in perfect accordance with the goodness of her heart", and "her beautiful, tender, soft brown eyes, fresh complexion [...] and a bright smile gave the impression of happiness and health, which, together with her desire to please, radiated from her whole personality".
+Victoire was successful at court and was regarded as a beauty, being described as "...handsome and very graceful; her address, mien, and smile were in perfect accordance with the goodness of her heart," with "soft brown eyes," a "fresh complexion" and a "desire to please."
+In contrast to her elder sister Adélaïde, Victoire was described as "good, sweet-tempered, and affable," and was well-liked both by society and her staff.
 In 1753, it was suggested that she might eventually marry her brother-in-law, Ferdinand VI of Spain, as his wife, Barbara of Portugal, was seriously ill at the time and expected to die.
-However, the Queen of Spain survived her illness and lived another five years.
+However, the Queen survived her illness and lived another five years.
 No other marriage partner of suitable religion and status was found, and Victoire remained unmarried.

-Victoire, as her sisters, had a close relationship with her brother, viewed her mother as a role model, and followed her sister Madame Adélaïde in her campaign against the influence of Madame de Pompadour and, later, Madame du Barry.
+Victoire followed her sister Madame Adélaïde in her campaign against the increasing influence of her father's mistress Madame de Pompadour, and later Madame du Barry.
 She also had a close friendship with her favourite lady-in-waiting the Marquise de Durfort, who "afforded to Madame Victoire agreeable society.
 The Princess spent almost all her evenings with that lady, and ended by fancying herself domiciled with her."
-In contrast to her elder sister Adélaïde, Victoire was described as "good, sweet-tempered, and affable", and well liked both by society and her staff.